JustinHammer-teck/SettlementService/README.md

 # Settlement Service

-## Requisite
+## Prerequisites
-- Dotnet 9.0
+- Dotnet 9.0 SDK

-## Nix Shell for Dev environment

-Nix allows for a reproductable development environment and declarative
+- nix | nix-darwin (Optional, if you want to run nix-shell)
+- docker $ docker compose (Optional, if you want to run with SEQ)
+- just (Optional, if you want to run automate task)

-## NOTE:
+## Implementation Note:

-### Strongly Type GUID & GUIDV7

 ### Auth
 I didn't implement Auth since we would use a library like Auth0 or Azure AD to make authenticate and authorize

-### Delta
+### Caching
-I use this package to reduce IO to database by caching the response in the client side that reuse the response if the data is not change by measure the header
+I didn't implement Caching which is a necessary in real-world application.
+Since in this example we didn't focus on the retrieval of data in the application.